KanHatakeyama/gen_model/README.md

 # Generative model for material property prediction

 # About
+- Codes are related to an article: ******.
 - Predict versatile molecular properties using a generative model
 - The model is robust against missing data, which will be imputed by the model.
-- Better performances are obtained with extrapolating predictions than conventional models.
+- Better performances are obtained with extrapolating tasks than conventional models.

 ## Some codes adopted from...